-Students who declare a major/degree/certificate and do not meet the above criteria will not be entitled to waivers for fire science courses.
+Students who declare a major/degree/certificate and do not meet the above criteria will not be entitled to waivers for firefighter and fire service courses.

 Validation of Enrollment

 Students must validate their enrollment by paying tuition and fees.
 All tuition and fees will be the responsibility of the students in the event that the organizational sponsorship does not fulfill the tuition obligation.